n8n-io/n8n-docs/docs/nodes/expressions/expressions.md

 - `$data`: incoming raw data from a node
 - `$env`: contains environment variables
 - `$json`: incoming JSON data from a node
+- `$now`: [TODO - currently something like this: $now: the current timestamp, in UNIX format or ISO format, depending on how you use it.
+In most cases it is in UNIX format, but if you use it by itself, it returns an ISO-formatted date.]
 - `$parameters`: parameters of the current node
 - `$position`: the index of an item in a list of items
+- `$resumeWebhookUrl`: the webhook URL to call to resume a waiting workflow.
 - `$runIndex`: how many times the node has been executed.
 Zero-based (the first run is 0, the second is 1, and so on).
+- `$today`: [TODO - currently something like this: $today: the current timestamp rounded down to today's date, in UNIX format or ISO format, depending on how you use it.
+In most cases it is in UNIX format, but if you use it by itself, it returns an ISO-formatted date.]
 - `$workflow`: workflow metadata
-- `$resumeWebhookUrl`: the webhook URL to call to resume a waiting workflow.

 n8n provides the following methods: